• Skip to primary navigation

 Haitian cuisine still remains true to pre-colonialism cuisine and its West African roots while adopting some European flavors.

-Continued influence of Haitian cuisine and culture can easily be seen throughout the United States, but mainly focusing on Louisiana.
+The continued influence of Haitian cuisine and culture can easily be seen throughout the United States but mainly focusing on Louisiana.

 Henri Christophe who later became the first Haitian King in the North was one of over five hundred free Haitian slaves who helped America fight for its independence.